Klosmi/html-basics/CSS-BoxModel-Units.md

       <br>

-      💡 Shortcomings of the `em`: a multiple nested element can stack quickly (grow or shrink extremly), because the child's property value changes depending on the parent's parent's parent element 🤓.
+      💡 Shortcomings of the `em`: a multiple nested element can stack quickly (grow or shrink extremly), because the child's property value changes depending on the parent's parent's parent element. 🤓
        - eg.:
             ###### *HTML example*
           ```